braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_analytics_dashboards/email_performance_dashboard.md

 ## Dashboard filters

 You can filter the data on your dashboard using the following filter options:

-- Tag - choose up to 1 tag; once applied, your dashboard will show metrics for just your selected tag
+- **Tag:** Choose one tag; once applied, your dashboard will show metrics for only your selected tag.
-- Canvas - choose up to 10 Canvases; once applied, your dashboard will show metrics for just your selected Canvas(es).
-Note that if you select a tag filter first, then your options for Canvas filters will only include Canvases that have your selected tag.
+- **Canvas:** Choose up to 10 Canvases; once applied, your dashboard will show metrics for only your selected Canvases.
+If you select a tag filter first, then your options for Canvas filters will only include Canvases that have your selected tag.

+![Filter options on the Email Performance Dashboard where you can select a tag and list of Canvases to filter by.][3]

 ## Comparison to last period